decentraland/show-management/README.md

 ## Show Manager

-Provides helpers to schedule shows and sychronize actions with shows
+Show Manager provides helpers to schedule when to play videos.
+You can specify a specific time a video should play and in what order to play the videos.
+It also provides a way to and sychronize actions with those videos to make much more emersive show

 # Show Manager Documentation